Alan J. Russell

-Alan J. Russell, Ph.D (born August 8, 1962 in Salford, Greater Manchester UK), is Vice President of Biologics for Amgen, one of the world’s leading Biopharmaceutical companies.
+Alan J. Russell (born August 8, 1962 in Salford, Greater Manchester UK), is Vice President of Large Molecule Discovery & Research Data Science for Amgen, one of the world’s leading Biopharmaceutical companies.
+He also leads Technology & Innovation for R&D.

 Until 2020, Alan was the Highmark Distinguished Career Professor and Director of the Disruptive Health Technology Institute at Carnegie Mellon University.
 From 2013 through spring of 2016 he was also the Chief Innovation Officer, Allegheny Health Network.

 He is married to Maria Caruso and has five children: Hannah, Nessa, Christian, Trevor, and Emily.

 Education

 Russell earned his bachelor's degree in Biochemistry and Applied Molecular Biology from the University of Manchester Institute of Science and Technology in 1984, graduating with Honors, First Class.
 In 1987, he completed his Ph.D. in Biological Chemistry from the Imperial College of Science and Technology, University of London.
 Russell also served as a NATO Research Fellow in Chemistry at MIT (Massachusetts Institute of Technology) from 1987-1989.